 School Highlights

-- College, university, or conservatory representatives audition YPAS seniors for assignment in postsecondary performing arts programs.
+• College, university, or conservatory representatives who audition YPAS seniors for assignment in postsecondary performing arts programs

-- Provides opportunity to talk with colleges, universities, and conservatory representatives about program applications and auditions and to receive special scholarships
+• Provides opportunities to talk with colleges, universities, and conservatory representatives about program applications and auditions and to receive special scholarships

-- All students have the opportunity to participate in afterschool performances and touring companies that perform regionally and internationally.
+• Opportunities for all students to participate in after-school performances and touring companies that perform regionally and internationally

-- Academic classes taken at duPont Manual High School complement arts education.
+• Offers academic classes taken at duPont Manual High School that complement arts education

 Majors